VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

-In `PongManager::constructor`, we are going to change the game to delay the moving of the `Disk` by 1 second, will disable the user inputs until it starts to move, and if another system is present, we are going to use the system's state during the intial handshake to decide which system corresponds to player 1.
+In `PongManager::constructor`, we will change the game to delay moving the `Disk` by 1 second and disable the user inputs until it starts to move, and if another system is present, we will use the system's state during the intial handshake to decide which one corresponds to player 1.

 ```cpp
 #include <CommunicationManager.h>